Aipcecodes/codes/UK (Impress) - The Impress Standards Code.md

 **7. Privacy**

-1. Except where justified by the public interest, publishers must respect people €™s reasonable expectation of privacy.
+1. Except where justified by the public interest, publishers must respect people  reasonable expectation of privacy.
 Such an expectation may be determined by factors that include, but are not limited to, the following:

     1. The nature of the information concerned, such as whether it relates to intimate, family, health or medical matters or personal finances;